apache/apisix-website/blog/en/blog/2023/08/05/request-validation.md

 #END
 ```

-You can also use the Admin API for this exact configuration:
+If you are not using APISIX in standalone mode, you can use the Admin API for this exact configuration:

 ```shell
 curl "http://127.0.0.1:9180/apisix/admin/routes" -X PUT -d '